A number of studies and surveys confirm this belief:

 - 35% of women report changing their activities to accommodate the condition including avoiding exercise, traveling less frequently and

-Fortunately, there is no reason why people with incontinence shouldn’t be able to travel or restrain from being active.
-There are many services, continence products and types of toileting equipment that can help with incontinence management and a number of ways patients can self-manage their condition.
+There is no reason why people with incontinence shouldn’t be able to travel or restrain from being active.
+There are many services, continence products and types of toileting equipment that can help with incontinence management and a number of ways people can self-manage their condition.

 Planning the journey